viveksjain/pypush/README.md

                       modified (this flag is overridden by quiet mode) -e, --exit-after    exit after the initial sync, i.e. do not monitor the directory for changes
-  --version           show program's version number and exit
+  -d, --disable-git   do not exclude any files ignored by git --version           show program's version number and exit

 WARNING: pypush only performs a one-way sync.
 If you make changes directly on